Briarwood, Queens: History

-The United Nations built Parkway Village, a 670-unit development, as housing for its employees around 1947.
+Parkway Village, championed by Robert Moses, is a 670-unit development, built as housing for United Nations employees in 1947.
+Upon opening it housed 2,200 people from over fifty nations.
 The development is along Union Turnpike, between Main Street and Parsons Boulevard.
 Parkway Village is now a co-op and no longer connected to the United Nations.

 On November 23, 1954, Main Street's extension south to Queens Boulevard opened, and apartments were built in the neighborhood around the same time.

 Notable residents

 Notable residents of Briarwood have included: